thomaswennhall/learn-score-plank/README.md

 ## What we'll learn

-- We'll learn how to use Firebase's real time data api
+- We'll learn how to use Firebase's real time database

 ## Intro
 If you're having an office tournament of some kind where colleges are meeting in 1 on 1 matches and the rest of the office is eagerly watching and cheering, it's often hard to keep track of who's winning.